nqubekoh/prog742/README.md

 C#

-Note   BSc 3rd years!!  instead of a prac nextweek there will be a lecture (Wednesday,09:15 AM ,07/08/19)
+Note to everyone

+Hi,  the modules that were taken by me,Mr Emmanuel is going to continue with them. so don't be confused if you don't see me in class...From the management..

-for any queries use "nqubekoh@richfield.ac.za"
+for any queries use "isakaR@richfield.ac.za"